 Spousal support can vary on the amount and duration of award and the purpose for which it is being ordered.
 Alimony issues are often difficult and complicated.
-Consult an experienced family law attorney who can help you understand spousal support, calculate the amount you deserve, and prepare the legal forms for it.
+Consult an experienced Irvine spousal support attorney who can help you understand spousal support, calculate the amount you deserve, and prepare the legal forms for it.

 A lump-sum spousal support can also take the place of a property settlement.
 This type of alimony will not be affected by the remarriage of the payee spouse.
-In some cases, the court may award rehabilitative alimony which shall be paid until the payee spouse becomes self-sufficient.
+In some Irvine spousal support cases, the court may award rehabilitative alimony which shall be paid until the payee spouse becomes self-sufficient.

 Factors in Spousal Support Orders